 The charge stems from a August trip to Bahrain to visit her imprisoned father, Abdulhadi al-Khawaja.
 Authorities claim that Maryam al-Khawaja assaulted a police officer at the Bahrain International Airport in Manama.

-, she was interrogated by the public prosecutor and not allowed to speak to her lawyer.
+According to Amnesty International, she was interrogated by the public prosecutor and not allowed to speak to her lawyer.
 She was released from detention on September 18th and was allowed to leave Bahrain on October 2nd.

 She said that she would not participate in her trial due to her claims that her rights were violated under the interrogation.